Having tons of projects to work on is awesome. After all, the more campaigns you have, the more profit you generate.

 However, if you have far too many engagements or your management system isn’t streamlined, running multitudes of projects will lead to a total nightmare.

 It backfires as your team fails to meet deadlines and your clients get disappointed.
 This consequently wrecks your marketing agency’s brand image and bottomline.

 Learn to handle client projects efficiently (and prevent your business from suffering terrible repercussions) with these six actionable tips.

 1. Centralize your task management.

 Have one place for managing all your marketing projects and associated tasks.
 Doing so lets you streamline your assignment delegation, calendars, and collaboration.

 It also allows you to share files in one repository.
 This way, you avoid losing those digital assets, storing them in scattered locations, or transferring them through inefficient methods.

 You should also have one place to track your finished marketing projects and bill your clients immediately.

-Instead of using different tools to fulfill various tasks, centralize your monitoring and implementation using project management tools with invoicing.
+Instead of using different tools to fulfill various tasks, centralize your monitoring and implementation using project management app with invoicing.